Published Oct 28, 2024

 The transfer portal has taken over college football, for better or worse.
 Northwestern, though, has taken a much more selective approach to the portal.
 The quarter system does Northwestern no favors in this regard.
 Many transfers who enter the portal during the initial window in January would have to wait to enroll in classes until April when the University's spring quarter begins, so Northwestern has been forced to wait and make most of their additions during the spring window.
 This wait-and-see approach avoids the awkward situation of transfers committing to NU but being unable to enroll in classes for a couple months, but also hamstrings Northwestern's ability to make sweeping improvements.

 The majority of transfers enter the portal during the initial window in January.
-Wide receiver Cam Johnson is an example of an early transfer, committing to the Wildcats in January of 2023.
+The Wildcats' leading receiver in 2023, Cam Johnson, is an example of an early transfer, committing to the Wildcats in January of 2023.
 The quality of player is usually higher, too, as most spring entrants are players who realized at the conclusion of spring practice that they would not be playing much at their former school.
 There can be gems in the spring window, to be fair.
 Players like Peyton Ramsey and Ben Bryant were later entrants into the portal after finding out that they would not remain the starting quarterback at their old schools due to a future Heisman finalist taking their job or a coaching change, respectively.
 Northwestern was able to land both players and were led to successful seasons by the two veteran quarterbacks.
 Hoping that good players get forced out is a gamble Northwestern takes every year.
 This past offseason, a player of Ramsey or Bryant's caliber wasn't in the portal in the spring when Northwestern attempted to find a veteran quarterback.
 The Cats landed on Wright, who, while a talented runner, had never found consistency as a passer and could be reckless with the football.
 Both those traits followed the veteran to Evanston and cost him his job after just two starts.

 With Lausch not resembling a Big Ten quarterback through six starts, and Wright and Ryan Hilinski both being out of eligibility after this season, Northwestern's coaches will almost certainly be in the portal looking for a quarterback again at the conclusion of the 2024 season.
 It would be wise of the coaches to be aggressive in the initial portal window, right after the season ends, to identify a talented signal caller that could elevate the Wildcat offense and the team as a whole.